 It will have a great impact on a project if there is ITP established.
 The easiness of writing your inspection description, writing the code or specification, identification of the inspection action code, and knowing the acceptance criteria of a specific activity, almost everything is in an Inspection and Test Plan.
 It is a blueprint of inspection.

-So, start making it and surely you’ll amaze on what will happen with your project.
+So, start making it and surely you’ll amaze on what will happen with your project just like what I did.

 Do you use the same ITP template or format?
 Please share your suggestions and thoughts in the comment box below.